-When a noncitizen is arrested at the airport, Customs usually has found they have been convicted of a crime that makes him or her prohibited from re-entry into the United States.
-The individual may be detained at the airport for several hours while Customs determines if the noncitizen should be deported.
+When a non-citizen is arrested at the airport, Customs usually has found they have been convicted of a crime that makes him or her prohibited from re-entry into the United States.
+The individual may be detained at the airport for several hours while Customs determine if the noncitizen should be deported.

 If you or someone you love has recently been arrested at a Houston airport, you should contact an immigration attorney at The Gonzalez Law Group as soon as possible.
 Our attorneys are experienced with airport arrest and they will fight to protect your rights and get you back into the United States.

-Call The Gonzalez Law Group today at (832) 530-4070 or submit your information in our online form for a free case evaluation.
+Call our firm today at (832) 530-4070 or submit your information in our online form for a free case evaluation.
 We proudly assist clients with immigration issues in communities throughout Harris County including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.